-Beets are a favorite garden vegetable of gardeners in the United States.
+By Susan Patterson, Master Gardener Beets are a favorite garden vegetable of gardeners in the United States.
 Also known as blood turnips or red beets, table beets provide a nutritious source of vitamins C and A. Beet tops or greens can be cooked or served fresh, while the roots may be pickled or cooked whole.
 Beets are also popular ingredients in many vegetable smoothie and juice recipes.
-But, what happens when you have deformed beets or your beets are too small?
+What happens when you have deformed beets or your beets are too small though?
 Let's learn more about these common issues with beet roots.

 Common Beet Root Problems

 Although beets aren't difficult to grow, there are times when issues come up that compromise the quality and size of beets.
 Most beet root problems can be alleviated by proper planting.
 Plant beets thirty days before the frost-free date.
 Seedlings establish best in chilly weather.
 You should also plant successively, in three or four week intervals, for beets all season long.
 The most common issues with beet roots involve small or deformed beets.

 Why Beets Have Good Tops But Small Roots